 I would like to clear up a misunderstanding about my parking in the 11 court of Ridge Road.
-A statement at the GHI special meeting on May 28, indicated that (1) I have two reserve parking spaces and (2) I use both of these spaces and a free space to park my cars.
+A statement at the GHI special meeting en May 28, indicated that (1) I have two reserve parking spaces and (2) I use both of these spaces and a free space to park my cars.
 These impressions are contrary to fact.
-First. there are only two cars in my family.
+First, there are only two cars in my family.
 Second.
 I have only one reserve space as does everyone in the court who does not have a garage.
 Third, most of the time one of the cars is parked on Crescent Road because of a shortage of available parking in my court and on Ridge Road.

-the statements did not state was that he parks his car in one of the free spaces in the court.
+What the gentleman who made the statements did not state was that he parks his car in one of the free spaces in the court.
 He uses his garage for storage.
 Thus he is effectively using two court spaces for one car and, incidentally, adding his share to the parking problems in the south end of town.

-Virginia Moryadas

-Gilbert & Sullivan Opera

-Greenbelter Kathy Frye will appear in Gilbert and Sullivan's comic musical, Yeomen of the Guard, presented by the Opera Theatre of Washington.
+Virginia Moryadas Gilbert & Sullivan Opera Greenbelter Kathy Frye will appear in Gilbert and Sullivan's cemic musical, Yeomen of the Guard, presented by the Opera Theatre of Washington.
 Performances will be Fri. and Sat.
 June 13.
 14. and June 20.
 21 at 8 pm. and Sun.
 June 15 and 22 at 3 p.m. in the Gonzaga Theatre, 19 I Street, N.W. (just off North Capitol Street, near Union Station).
 Parking is free.
 For ticket information call 345-7757.
+With a Little Help . . .
+To the Editor: